 3D Modeling is not easy.
-You’ve probably heard of a lot of rules, best practices, and exceptions to those rules.
-It’s easy to get caught up in the nuances of tools or topology and miss the metaphorical forest for the trees.
+Especially 3D Modeling in Blender of a lot of rules, best practices, and exceptions to those rules.
+3D Modeling in Blender is easy to get caught up in the nuances of tools or topology and miss the metaphorical forest for the trees.
 Thankfully, there are a few key concepts that apply to any project and will instantly improve your results.
 Keep in mind that while my main focus is on Blender, these rules are universal to any 3D software.

 Any form in Blender can be made up of simple adjustments to cubes, spheres, and the other primitives.
 You don’t always have to block out your model first, but doing so may help you get unstuck.
 Even if the primitive blockout is unusable in final production, it will help you understand the underlying structure of what you’re making.